sophiedeakin/Our-Universe/README.md

 To accomplish the business goals and user goals the features that will be included in this release are:

 - Museum logo and navigation bar at the top of each page, this will allow visitors to remember the logo and allow the visitors to naviagte easily to each page.
-- A slider that provides visitors with information.
+Markup : - A slider that provides visitors with information.
-* -The first slide has the museum logo and an image of the musuem in the background.
+            -The first slide has the museum logo and an image of the musuem in the background.